Service Management Blog

 The Service Desk is alerted and realizes that dozens of incidents all relate to the same root cause—the problem.
 The Service Desk agents create a problem ticket, escalate the problem to the next level, and then link all the incident tickets to the new problem ticket.
 When the Internet connection issue is solved, the tech closes the root cause problem ticket, which in turn closes all the incident tickets associated with it.
 Dozens of incidents are handled and documented in one place.

-Some examples of problems (root cause issue) include:
+Some examples of problem tickets (root cause issue) include:

 • Server failures